molmod/stacie/docs/source/theory/advanced_topics/block_averages.md

 When computer simulations generate time-dependent data, they often use a time step that is much shorter than needed for an autocorrelation integral.
-Storing (and processing) all data may require too many resources.
+Storing (and processing) all the data may require too much resources.
 To reduce the amount of data, we recommend taking block averages.
-These block averages form a new time series with a time step corresponding to the block size.
+These block averages form a new time series with a time step equal to the block size.
+This reduces the storage requirements by a factor equal to the block size.

 If the blocks are sufficiently small compared to the decay rate of the autocorrelation function, Stacie will produce virtually the same results for all parameters of the Exponential Tail Model.
 This should not be surprising,